NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 Slurm reads a number of environment variables, many of which can provide the same information as the job options noted above.
-We recommend using the job options rather than environment variables to specify job options, as it allows you to have everything self-contained within the job submission script (rather than having to remember what options you set for a given job).
+We recommend using the job options rather than environment variables to specify job options, as it allows you to have everything self-contained within the job submission script, instead than having to remember what options you set for a given job.

 Slurm also provides a number of environment variables within your running job.
-The following table summarizes those that may be particularly useful within your job (e.g. for naming output log files):
+The following table summarizes those that may be particularly useful within your job:

 +--------------------------+--------------------------------------------------+
 | Variable                 | Description                                      |